• Skip to primary navigation

 Make this recipe soy-free and gluten-free by substituting soy sauce for coconut aminos or liquid aminos.

-How do I store spicy Thai peanut sauce?
+How do I store peanut sauce?

-Refrigerate spicy Thai peanut sauce in an airtight container for up to 1 week.
+Refrigerate peanut sauce in an airtight container for up to 1 week.
 Stir before using, and thin with warm water or coconut milk if needed.
 For longer storage, freeze in a freezer-safe container for up to 3 months, then thaw in the fridge and stir well before serving.

 Have a minute?
-Dive into the comments and rate this Thai peanut sauce recipe to let me know how it turned out for you.
+Dive into the comments and rate this peanut sauce recipe to let me know how it turned out for you.
 Was it a hit?
 Did you add any twists?
 I want to know if my directions were any good.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

-Spicy Thai Peanut Sauce
+Easy Peanut Sauce Recipe

 Regi Pearce